matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/trees/README.md

 A Binary Search Tree is a Binary Tree that has the following property:

-For every node in the BST all nodes in its left subtree have smaller key values and its key and all nodes in its right subtree have key values greater than or equal to its key.
+For every node in the BST all nodes in its left subtree have smaller key values than its key and all nodes in its right subtree have key values greater than or equal to its key.

 ### [Binary Search Tree](https://github.com/matthewddiaz/Data-Structures/blob/master/src/com/matthewddiaz/datastructures/trees/BinarySearchTree.java)
 BinarySearchTree.java is implemented by using chained Nodes.